lpcvai/2019OnsiteReferee/README.md

 # Referee Program for the IEEE International Low-Power Image Recognition Challenge (LPIRC)

-### Competition Announcement and Information 2017

-# DO NOT USE THIS ANY MORE.
-IT IS NOT APPLICABLE to LPIRC 2018

 Please read the announcement at [IEEE Rebooting Computing](http://rebootingcomputing.ieee.org/lpirc)